stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * Exception handling has been omitted and helper methods silently inlined for brevity.

 It is worth noting that the `marshal` method allocates and populates the off-heap memory on _every_ invocation, with the memory being discarded afterwards.
-A future enhancement _could_ cache the memory address in the structure itself and implement some sort of synchronisation mechanism (which is the JNA approach) but this would be complex and is certainly not required currently.
+A future enhancement _could_ cache the memory address in the structure itself and implement some sort of synchronisation mechanism (which is the JNA approach) but this would be complex and is certainly not required at the moment.
 In reality native structures are really only intended as _data carriers_ with scope during marshalling, therefore the simpler approach is much more palatable.

 After the text editor fiddling mentioned above the instance descriptor now looks like this: